jackfiallos/HotelManagementSystem/server/README.md

 $ npm start
 ```

-In case you need to debug, you can use chrome debugger through inspect plugin (don´t forget to enabled using chrome://inspect once that you have ran the server)
+In case you need to debug, you can use chrome debugger through inspect plugin (don't forget to enabled using chrome://inspect once that you have ran the server)
 ```bash
 $ npm run inspect
 ```